saltyrtc/saltyrtc-meta/Protocol.md

 A responder who receives a 'disconnected' message SHALL validate that the *id* field contains a valid initiator address (`0x01`).

-A receiving client MUST notify the user application about the incoming 'disconnected' message, along with the *id* field.
+A receiving client MUST delete all cached information about and for the other client with the identity of the *id* field (such as cookies and sequence numbers).
+The client MAY stay on the path and wait for a new initiator/responder to connect.
+However, the client-to-client handshake MUST start from the beginning.
+In addition, the client MUST notify the user application that the client with the identity *id* has disconnected.

 The message SHALL be NaCl public-key encrypted by the server's session key pair and the client's permanent key pair.